Otavie/AltSchool-Assignment-Solutions-NodeJs/Assignment-2/README.md

 npm run start:dev
 ```

-2. Access the web server by opening your browser and navigating to "http://localhost:PORT" where `PORT` is the port number specified in the code.
+2. Access the web server by opening your browser and navigating to **http://localhost:PORT** where **PORT** is the port number specified in the code.
 The port for this project is `4321`

 ### Accessing the API Server